dashpay/docs/governance/using.rst

 Votes
 -----

-- Votes are cast by masternode owners
+- Votes are cast using the registered voting address
+- The voting address can be delegated to a third party
 - Votes can be changed at any time
 - Votes are counted every 16616 blocks (approx. 30.29 days)